mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 #import "../../util/macros.typ": *

 = Methodology <chap:method>
+In this chapter, I detail the methodology of the TaMaRa algorithm.
+I first explain the concept of the algorithm at a high-level, indicating from which papers in the literature review the idea is derived.
+I then describe the operation of the TaMaRa algorithm, explaining each step the algorithm applies to a given netlist.
+Finally, I describe the methodology used to verify TaMaRa, including the use of manual verification, formal verification, and RTL fuzzing techniques.

 == Concept
 In the previous @chap:lit, I presented a comprehensive literature review of existing automated TMR approaches.
 One of the main limitations that these algorithms have is that none are specifically integrated into the Yosys